-At the age of 21, Antonio is a sensational prospect at 118 pounds.
-He is a former elite amateur at the international level, and was named USA Boxing’s “2015 Elite Male Athlete of the Year.”
+At the age of 21, Antonio is a one-year pro.
+A sensational prospect at 118 pounds, he is a former elite amateur at the international level and was named USA Boxing’s “2015 Elite Male Athlete of the Year.”
 He won gold medals at the 2014 Pan American Youth Championships and 2015 Pan American Games, and represented the United States at the 2016 Olympic Games in Rio de Janiero, Brazil.

-He stayed very active with five fights in his first nine months as a pro.
+He has stayed very active with seven fights in his first 17 months as a pro.

-In his last fight on November 3 in Kissimmee, Florida, he won a six-round unanimous decision against previously undefeated Jonathan Garza.
+In his last fight on July 28 in Kissimmee, Florida, he won a six-round unanimous decision against Aaron Echevesta.

 “My style – man, I like to bring the fight!
 I can box – I can be nice – but I just love to throw punches and let the fans see a good fight.